jiangdmv/BFE/README.md

-I'm on my journey to improve my Front-End skills on [bigfrontend.dev](https://bigfrontend.dev).
+We are on our journey to improve Front-End skills on [bigfrontend.dev](https://bigfrontend.dev).

-Here I document solutions to problems that I solved.
+Here we document solutions to problems that we solved.

 - [JavaScript Coding Problems](/Coding-Problems/README.md)